augustine0890/go-go/Projects/recipes/note.md

   - `MONGO_URI="mongodb://admin:password@localhost:27017/test?authSource=admin" MONGO_DATABASE=demo go run *.go`
 - Load `json` file directory into the collection
   - `mongoimport --username admin --password password --authenticationDatabase admin --db demo --collection recipes --file recipes.json --jsonArray`

+# Redis Docker
+- Run a container
+  - `docker run -d --name redis -p 6379:6379 redis:letest`
+  - The `-d` flag runs the Redis container as a daemon
+  - The `-p` flag maps port 6379 of the container to port 6379 of the host
+- `redis.conf` file
+  - `maxmemory-policy allkeys-lru` --> Least Recently Used (LRU) deletes the cache items that were the least recently used.
+  - `maxmemory 512mb`